marcosventosa/LLMToolkit/README.md

 ## Roadmap

-As LLMBridge continues to develop, we have several plans to enhance its capabilities:
+As LLMToolkit continues to develop, we have several plans to enhance its capabilities:

 - **Support for Additional LLM Providers**: We plan to integrate support for more LLM providers beyond OpenAI.